marijnh/Eloquent-JavaScript/11_async.md

 when such a request comes in, the handler is called to produce a response.

-{{index "crow-tech module", "makeRequest function"}}
+{{index "crow-tech module", "send method"}}

 The interface exported by the `"crow-tech"` module provides callback-based functions for communication.
-The `makeRequest` function sends off a request.
+Nests have a `send` method that sends off a request.
 It expects the name of the target nest, the type of the request, and the content of the request as its first three arguments, and a function to call when a response comes in as its fourth and last argument.

 ```
-import {makeRequest} from "crow-tech";

-makeRequest("Cow Pasture", "note", "Let's caw loudly at 7PM",
+bigOak.send("Cow Pasture", "note", "Let's caw loudly at 7PM",
             () => console.log("Note delivered."));
 ```